 In this stage, it would be important that you consider what your design direction is supposed to be; how do you want it to fit you or the author’s direction?

 There are numerous books out there, but all of the designs do not work for all of them.
 It would be wise in this case if you are opportune or have the time to consider input from the publisher or author.

 Go ahead to make a Pinterest board of all comparable titles with good book covers.
 Or head to your local bookstore and handle all the books to get a feeling for the various materials and thicknesses.
 Do not forget to make notes of what you like and also what you don’t prefer.
-That information would prove to be useful later in the designing process.
+That information would prove to be useful later in the design process.